How Would You Know if Your Hip Replacement Is Failing?

 - Inability to move your leg

-- One leg that is noticeably shorter than the other
+- One leg is noticeably shorter than the other

 If you experience any of these symptoms, talk to your healthcare provider as soon as you can.
 Keep in mind that serious infections may require immediate treatment.
 Visit an emergency room if you have an extended fever, severe muscle aches and fatigue, nausea or vomiting, and diarrhea in addition to any of the symptoms listed above.